Vini2/phables/docs/usage.md

   -mp, --maxpaths INTEGER   maximum number of paths to resolve for a component -mgf, --mgfrac FLOAT      length threshold to consider single copy marker
                             genes
-  -as, --alignscore FLOAT   minimum alignment score (%) for phrog annotations -si, --seqidentity FLOAT  minimum sequence identity for phrog annotations -o, --output PATH         path to the output folder  [required] --help                    Show this message and exit.
+  -as, --alignscore FLOAT   minimum alignment score for phrog annotations -si, --seqidentity FLOAT  minimum sequence identity for phrog annotations -o, --output PATH         path to the output folder  [required] --version                 Show the version and exit.
+  --help                    Show this message and exit.
 ```